CA4022/CSC1109-Data-Speed-and-Scale/docs/bonus3/index.md

-The only difference between the two is that one uses `Enum.map` to run the function calls sequentially in the current process, whereas the other uses `Task.async_stream` to lazily queue one distinct processfor each element, then pipes those processes to `Enum.to_list` which requests and collects them.
+The only difference between the two is that one uses `Enum.map` to run the function calls sequentially in the current process, whereas the other uses `Task.async_stream` to lazily queue one distinct process for each element, then pipes those processes to `Enum.to_list` which requests and collects them.
 This perfectly demonstrates the power of the actor model and BEAM: there is no "function colouring" between sync and async, parsing off an asynchronous process is as simple as telling the BEAM to run your code in its own process instead of the current one.